About the Journal

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-It releases its articles under the terms of Creative Commons Attribution Non-Commercial 3.0 Unported License.
+It releases its articles under the terms of Creative Commons Attribution Non-Commercial 4.0 International License.

 This license allows anyone to download, reuse, re-print, modify, distribute and/or copy the contributions without commercial purposes.
 The works must be properly attributed to its author(s).
 It is not necessary to ask further permissions both to author(s) or journal board, although you are kindly requested to inform the journal for every reuse of the papers.